Ballred95/git-practice/README.md

 # git-practice
-This is where I practice git
+This is where I practice git and try crazy stuff change